Housing and Community Planning

 Safe and affordable housing options are vital to creating healthy communities.
 Worrying about housing is stressful and can have health impacts.
 In addition, children without housing may struggle in school.

-Our goal is to promote housing choices to meet the community’s needs by:
+Our goal is to increase housing choices to meet community need by:

-- Encouraging increased housing variety and supply to help slow rent increases and keep home prices modest
+- Encouraging housing variety and supply to help slow rent increases and keep home prices modest

 - Increasing affordable housing to help meet the needs of low and middle-income households